BreiteSeite/challenge-synergist-io/README.md

 * double-check for consistent wording "location" vs. "address"
 * add factories and maybe even a slim dependency container to decouple object creation from object use
 * create a multi-stage Docker-file for production (without xdebug and php.ini.production) and development container
-* add some .idea files for consistent settings across multiple-developer
+* add selected .idea files for consistent settings across multiple-developer
 * add continuous integration with CircleCI or similar
 * check for content-type header before calling json_decode against http-payload
 * much more static code-analysis